 Even end-of-life care is providing a place for the intersection of conventional and soft therapies.

-Minneapolis-based Mercy Home Health & Hospice uses massage, aroma, music and pet therapies as integral parts of its care plan to meet the physical, emotional and spiritual needs of the patients, says Executive Director Sarah Van Winkle, RN.
+Minneapolis-based Grace Home Health & Hospice uses massage, aroma, music and pet therapies as integral parts of its care plan to meet the physical, emotional and spiritual needs of the patients, says Executive Director Sarah Van Winkle, RN.
 Conventional therapists have often been enlisted to work with the soft therapists.

 For example, respiratory therapists worked side-by-side with aromatherapy and music therapy caregivers to ease anxiety and manage pain in a terminally ill resident.
 Van Winkle’s facility has devoted a great deal of effort employing similar non-pharmacological methods to treat residents and home-bound patients.